 Operating revenue consists of revenue from fees earned on new projects when bonds are issued, mortgages are issued or a refinancing occurs.
 The Agency charges an amount equal to 1% of the project amount.
 For second mortgages, the Agency charges an administrative fee of .50%.
 For lease assignments and assumptions, the Agency charges an administrative fee of 1%.
 For the tax-exempt financing, the Agency charges an administrative fee of .50%.
-For lease assignments and assumptions, the related cash is received.
+Fee income is recorded as revenue when the financing closes, regardless of when the related cash is received.
 For projects receiving a sales tax letter, 25% of the fee is recognized as revenue when the sales tax letter is issued.
 Fee income received prior to closing is recorded as deferred revenue.
 The Agency defines non-operating revenue as interest earnings.